 A number of them continue to relapse and a significant percentage quit trying to free themselves from alcohol.
 Perhaps, because they can’t realize that doing tai chi or talk therapy or support groups or strong willpower won’t fix their biological addiction.
-They won’t fix their brain.
+They won’t fix their brains.

-How about the so called “tough love” treatment by their social environment?
+How about the so-called “tough love” treatment by their social environment?
 Studies show that you humiliate an addict or make him hit rock bottom you do not help them.
 On the contrary, you make them feel worse.

-Dr Keith Humphreys of Stanford University, the former senior advisor on alcohol and drug policy to the Obama White House said:
+Dr. Keith Humphreys of Stanford University, the former senior advisor on alcohol and drug policy to the Obama White House said:

 If addicts had a normal disease they would be treated with sympathy.
 Instead they are treated with a barrage of “Just say no” or “Why can’t you just stop drinking? “and a complete lack of understanding, compassion or empathy.